-You’re responsible for your child’s happiness, but not always.
-And that’s the important thing to remember.
-To raise happy kids, you are not required to sacrifice your peace of mind and all your time.
-You can have a happy child, as well as a happy mom/dad, without foregoing one at the cost of other.
+To raise happy kids, you are not required to sacrifice your peace of mind or all your time.
+You can have a happy child, as well as a happy mom or dad without foregoing one at the cost of another.

-We all want our children to be happy and to grow up into happier, responsible adults, to be successful in their future careers, to have good relationships.
 We want our kids to be mentally and physically healthy, both when they’re in their childhood and when they grow up.
-To help you with that, this article will guide you to develop some early happiness habits that can go a long way towards raising happy kids.
+To help with that, this article will guide you to develop some early happiness habits that can go a long way toward raising happy kids.

 1. Practice Optimism